TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ### Model selection

-Variables vs. terms.
-Some factor levels may be non-significant alone or in interactions.
+We also described the situation, sometimes we can have categorical predictors where some levels may be non-significant alone or in interactions, while other levels are highly significant.

-  For polynomials and interactions, when building, add best lowest degree terms first; when pruning, cut worst highest degree terms first.
+Along the lines we previously mentioned about retaining for polynomials and interactions, when building a model, one should add best lowest degree terms first; when pruning, cut worst highest degree terms first.

 For instance, `y ~ x + x^2` allows horizontal adjustment; `y ~ x^2` forces minimum to be at x == 0.